TeamCity

 to true.

-This can be done on the build command line like this:
+build system build labelling can be enabled on the build command line like this:

 dotnet build -p:Git2SemVer_UpdateHostBuildLabel=true